Names from Severance – Clues into the Characters & Storyline

 Ricken Hale

 Ricken Hale, Mark’s brother-in-law, is portrayed by Michael Chernus.
 A quirky and eccentric self-help author, Ricken provides a sharp contrast to the somber world of Lumon Industries with his flamboyant personality and philosophical musings.
-Ricken unknowingly becomes a key figure in the story when Mark and his colleagues read his self-help book, The You You Are, filled with aspirational yet clichéd insights.
+Ricken unknowingly becomes a key figure in the story when Mark and his colleagues read his self-help book, The You You Are, filled with clichéd insights.
 Ricken is a patronymic surname meaning “Of the family of Rick/Richard.”
 Maybe calling him “Dick” was way too obvious.
 Ricken is a bit pompous but it seems his heart is in the right place.
 Hale is a surname meaning “strong and healthy.”

 As an aside, I believe his middle name is not onomastically significant, but might just refer to the main character a Cartoon Network character from the series Camp Lazlo.
 In this series, Lazlo is a goofy orange spider monkey, maybe identifying Ricken as the comic relief.
+Ricken’s book title is “The You You Are” which phonetically could refer to the letters UUR.
+Uur is a Dutch word meaning “hour.”
+There are many references to time in the series, and time is lost when the severed employees switch from innie to outie and vice versa.
+Is the word “hour” significant in this case?

 Kier Eagan

 Kier Eagan, the late founder of Lumon Industries, is treated as a near-messianic figure by the company.
 His philosophies permeate every aspect of the workplace, influencing the actions of both employees and executives.
 The Eagan family is revered by the Lumon employees, even naming their town, subdivisions, and businesses after it’s members.
 Eagain (with an I) is a computer term meaning “there is no data available right now, try again later” which I find fascinating because their jobs are all about sorting computer data.
 The surname Egan (without an A) means “little fire” in Irish Gaelic.
+The name Keir (with e & i reversed) is an Irish Gaelic name meaning “Dark” or “Black.”
+Light and color play a significant role in the Severance storyline, and also consider that the word/name Lumen (with an e) means light, as does the name Helena.
+BREAKING NEWS: In the IMDB listing there is an actor assigned to this role: Marc Geller.

 Petey Kilmer